When I rebooted my computer and loaded my ZFS pool today, I got this error message:

 #sudo zpool import -a This pool uses the following feature(s) not supported by this system: org.zfsonlinux:project_quota (space/object accounting based on project ID.) com.delphix:spacemap_v2 (Space maps representing large segments are more efficient.)
 All unsupported features are only required for writing to the pool.
 The pool can be imported using '-o readonly=on'. cannot import 'my_zpool': unsupported version or feature

 This kind of error usually happens when you move your ZFS pool from one system to the other.
 For example, if your ZFS pool was created in ZFS v10, and you move it to a new system that can only handle ZFS v9, then this error message will show up.
-However, this is simply not true in my case (and yours too).
+Obviously, this is simply not true in my case (and yours too).
 My system showed me this message after rebooting the server.
 It had nothing to do with moving the ZFS pool from one to the other.
 In short, this message is misleading, however it gave me some idea of what was going wrong.

 Long story short.
 It is a known bug of the ZFS on Linux.
-This kind of problem happens when you your Linux kernel is updated every time.
+This kind of problem happens when your Linux kernel is updated every time.
 If you want to get this resolved, you can only do two things.
 Never update your system kernel, or never reboot your server (so that the new kernel will not be loaded).
 If you can’t do any of these, then ZFS on Linux is not for you.

 If you need to access your data now, you can mount it as read only, although this is not a long term solution: